The popularity of billiards is ever-growing and it’s moving from the pool a billiards halls into the comfort of your own homes.

 If the table is perfect all except the felt, and no amount of cleaning will bring it back to a playable condition then consider investing in a new table felt for your used pool table.

 Consider the ease of disassembling and reassembling the pool table plus the ease of moving it to your home and the cost associated with the process.

 3-Piece slate tables are easier to dismantle and move around.
 I recommend that you have it professionally dismantled and installed if you need to move it.

 Accessories to check

-When buying a second hand pool table make sure to check the manufacturers’ information, levelness of the table, and the frame.
+When buying a second-hand pool table make sure to check the manufacturers’ information, the levelness of the table, and the frame.